 Spend a summer night in Lexington at the community-run Hull’s Drive-In (2367 N. US-11, 540/463-2621, $7 adults), a much-loved local Ozoner drive-in theater still showing Hollywood hits.
 Before a movie, grab a burger or some fried chicken at Kenney’s (635 Wadell St., 540/463-5730) off US-11.
 Or check out the many good bistros and soup-and-sandwich places downtown along Main Street, such as the unusually healthy menu at Blue Sky Bakery (125 W. Nelson St., 540/463-6546).

-There are a number of comfortable and captivating places to stay in and around Lexington, like the Llewellyn Lodge (603 S. Main St., 540/463-3235 or 800/882-1145, $110-239).
+There are a number of comfortable and captivating places to stay in and around Lexington, like the Llewellyn Lodge (603 S. Main St., 540/463-3235 or 800/882-1145, $109 and up).
 Comfortable, convenient, welcoming, helpful, and within easy walking distance of the campuses and the historic town center, the Llewellyn is everything a B&B should be.